-A resume is a work in progress, and you could update it forever.
+A good resume is a work in progress, and you could update it forever.
 But who wants to do that?
-If you’re in a time crunch and need to update your resume STAT, just keep three things in mind: make it clear, compelling, and error-free.
+If your job search is on a time crunch and need to update your resume STAT, just keep three things in mind: make it clear, compelling, and error-free.

 1. Use bullets to describe distinct responsibilities of the role

-- Do you explain your role/organization/work in bullet form?
+- Do you explain your previous job descriptions in bullet form?
 Each bullet should describe a separate achievement associated with that role.
 Pro-tip: Never use paragraphs.
 They’re harder to read and make your resume unnecessarily longer!

-- Do you have ~3-5 bullets per role?
+- Do you have ~3-5 bullet points per role?
 Having too many or too few shows that you didn’t take the time to organize your thoughts properly.

 2. Use qualitatively and quantitatively strong language